ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlink part 2.md

 * Still, the jump is "wobbly".
 * Right now we fall in steps, but our jump routine makes a big step up when we jump.
 We are going to jump in steps as well, so that we can detect platforms.

+## Organize your Code Area

+It really helps to keep your code area neat.
+For example, I suggest arranging your code area in two columns:
+COLUMN 1 (stacked in roughly the order they are executed):
+Green Flag
+Initialize
+move left/right
+fall
+up arrow

+COLUMN 2 myblocks in roughly the order they are executed set speed keep speed below max change y by y speed... pull out if touching ...

+When we add new stack, we will try to fit them into the two columns.

 ## Distance to the ground
 The first step we will take is to keep track of our distance to the ground.
 1. create a variable `distance to ground`